EricThomson/im-crop/readme.md

 # im_crop
 Simple module to crop out rectangles from a larger image and saves as png.
 For building up training data for CNNs when you have very large images.
+Work in progress.

 ## Set up environment
 If using conda: